ee-jackson/danum-gaps/code/notebooks/2024-08-07_investigate-initial-size.md

 ![](figures/2024-08-07_investigate-initial-size/unnamed-chunk-8-1.png)

-The primary forest (Danum) seedlings often have a greater spread of sizes and a larger mean size in their first survey.
+The secondary forest (SBE) seedlings often have a greater spread of sizes and a larger mean size in their first survey.
 They were planted later, but were larger at the time of planting.